databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 ## Meeting CMS 2023, 2024 Comparison Mandates
-Check out the demo notebook ***01_payer_mrf_demo.py*** to ingest, split, and create a simple data model for meeting CMS mandates from an in-network file
+Check out the demo notebook ***01_payer_mrf_demo.py*** to ingest, split, create a simple data model, and a lightweight query for complying with the CMS mandates for comparable prices.

 ## Contributing to the package